National Industrial Capital Allocation 2026

 Demand thesis remains intact: Despite headline vacancy numbers, 2025 was the second-best leasing year on record for industrial real estate (CBRE / Link Logistics).
 Two structurally distinct demand channels operate simultaneously: e-commerce penetration that continues to require fulfillment square footage at every tier of the distribution hierarchy, and reshoring and reindustrialization that adds production, assembly, and finished-goods warehousing demand.
 Over 50% of U.S. manufacturers with domestic operations are expanding or plan to expand within 36 months, per the CBRE U.S. Industrial and Logistics Occupier Survey published April 2026.

 Supply-demand rebalancing underway: Construction starts fell sharply across 2023 and 2024.
 Markets with the most speculative supply added the least new construction by late 2025.
-The pipeline collapse is the primary forward catalyst for vacancy tightening through 2026 and 2027 in most Tier 2 markets.
+Construction pipeline pullback is a potential forward tightening catalyst in Tier 2 markets where the source stack supports tenant demand, absorption, and limited near-term deliveries.
 CBRE's 2026 outlook projects national vacancy stabilizing in the mid-6% range.

 Tariff and trade policy risk: The tariff environment creates a reshoring tailwind over the medium term — domestic supply chain resilience was explicitly named as the primary expansion rationale in the CBRE occupier survey, not tariff arbitrage.
 That makes reshoring demand somewhat durable even under policy reversal.
 The near-term risk is tenant decision paralysis: uncertainty about import costs delays leasing decisions even when the eventual site selection logic favors domestic expansion.